brennodemarchi/portfolio/content/en-us/projects/Documentary - Chico Came Back Alone (2023).md

 ### Competitive Exhibition “Meu Olhar – Filmes curtos feitos pela Juventude Periférica de São Paulo” ["My Vision - Short films made by São Paulo's Peripheral Youth"]

-It was shown on November 9, 2023 during the project's Competitive Exhibition “Meu Olhar – Filmes curtos feitos pela Juventude Periférica de São Paulo” ["My Vision - Short films made by São Paulo's Peripheral Youth"], an initiative of the Organization of Ibero-American States (OEI), the Roberto Marinho Foundation (FRM) and São Paulo State Film and Audiovisual Company S.A (Spcine)
+Exhibited on November 9th, 2023, "Chico Came Back Alone" was a finalist in the Competitive Showcase "My View - Short Films made by the Peripheral Youth of São Paulo," an initiative by the Organization of Ibero-American States for Education, Science, and Culture in Brazil (OEI), the Roberto Marinho Foundation (FRM), and the São Paulo Cinema and Audiovisual Company S.A.
+(Spcine).

 # Press Releases